 If the investment you’re asking for doesn’t directly correlate with at least one of these three topics, you can assume your finance department will deny the request.
 However, if you articulate a clear tie between your financial team's investment with your branding efforts, you’re in a much better position to get the resources and budget you need.

-Luckily, branding is an investment that directly relates to all three of the topics that are top of mind with CFO’s right now.
+Luckily, branding is an investment that directly relates to all three of the topics that are top of mind with CFO’s during challenging times.
 Keep reading to learn how to position branding to your CFO using these three categories.

 How to Present a Branding Investment to Your CFO